 Thousands of people already packed the train, but more and more people continued to squeeze inside the doors.

-We joked about being unable to breathe - finally appointed a couple of big guys to block the doors...but still, at several moments, death by crushing seemed like a possibility.
+We joked about being unable to breathe - finally appointed a couple of big guys to block the doors.
+They did the best they could but got over-run at times and at several moments, death by crushing seemed like a possibility.

 ~ Susan, Publisher of Boston Discovery Guide